 After years of coaching many wonderful event planners, I see the same struggles over and over again.
-Today I am sharing the top five reasons why wedding and event planners aren’t succeeding in their business.
-Here we go:
+You CAN succeed in this industry and there are an incredible number of wedding and event planners who are running successful, profitable, sustainable businesses.

 1) No training